The Necessity of Nowhere Equivalence: Proofs of Theorems and

-which implies that $\nu^{(\psi,f_n)}$ weakly converges to $\nu$.
-The first equality is the disintegration; the second equality is changing of variables; the third equality is due to the weak convergence; the last equality is due to the definition of $\nu$.
+which implies that $\nu^{(\psi,f_n)}$ converges weakly to $\nu$.
+The first equality is the disintegration; the second equality is changing of variables; the third equality is due to the weak convergence; and the last equality is due to the definition of $\nu$.